The Overlander - Sky Tower, Auckland

 Enjoy whale watching offering visitors an exciting up-close encounter with the Giant Sperm Whale at all times of the year.
 Whale Watch scheduled tours operate daily.

-Explore whale watching from the town of Kaikoura – a scenic two and a half-hour drive north from Christchurch in New Zealand’s South Island.
-Kaikoura is a special place of lush pastures and towering, snow covered peaks that fall to the sea.
+Explore whale watching from the town of Kaikoura – a special place of lush pastures and towering, snow covered peaks that fall to the sea.
 This rare magic continues just offshore where a deep undersea canyon combines with unusual sea currents to attract an extraordinary abundance of marine life, the most famous being the Sperm Whale.

 Today enjoy your self drive from Kaikoura to Nelson.